christopher5106/christopher5106.github.io/_posts/2015-09-04-Deep-learning-tutorial-on-Caffe-Technology.markdown

-###Solve the params on training data in order to learn new models
+###Learn new models: solve the params on training data

 To train a network, you need